Jean de Lattre de Tassigny: Indochina

 From December 1950 to November 1951, de Lattre commanded French troops in Indochina during the First Indochina War.
-He was highly regarded by both his French subordinates and Việt Minh adversaries and has been described as the "Gallic version of [General Douglas] MacArthur – handsome, stylish, sometimes charming, yet egocentric to the point of megalomania" and "brilliant and vain" and "flamboyant".
+He implemented scorched earth tactics in an effort to limit Việt Minh access to food and other supplies.
+French forces burned crops in areas of Việt Minh activity.
+These tactics increased the anger of the Vietnamese people against the French and were a strategic failure.

 After de Lattre's arrival in Vietnam, Việt Minh General Giap proclaimed that his army would face "an adversary worthy of its steel".
 De Lattre's arrival raised the morale of French troops significantly and inspired his forces to inflict heavy defeats on the Việt Minh.
 He won three major victories at Vĩnh Yên, Mạo Khê and Yen Cu Ha and successfully defended the north of the country against the Việt Minh.
 At the Battle of Vĩnh Yên, he defeated 2 Việt Minh divisions, totalling 20,000 men under Giap's personal command.
 He personally took charge of the outnumbered French forces, flying in reinforcements and mustering every available aircraft for airstrikes against the massive Việt Minh formation.
 Giap retreated after three fierce days of combat that killed 6,000 and wounded 8,000.
 De Lattre had anticipated Giap's attacks and had reinforced French defences with hundreds of cement blockhouses and new airfields.

 In March 1951, at the Battle of Mạo Khê near the port of Haiphong, de Lattre again defeated Giap, who had underestimated de Lattre's army's ability to deploy naval guns and to move reinforcements aboard assault boats on deep estuaries and canals.
 However, Bernard was killed in action in the Battle for Nam Định, in late May 1951.
 He had obeyed his father's orders to hold the town at all costs against three Việt Minh divisions.
 After three weeks of battle the French victory halted Giap's offensive in the Red River Delta.
 On 20 September 1951, de Lattre spoke at The Pentagon to request American aid and warned of the danger of the spread of communism throughout Southeast Asia if northern Vietnam fell completely to the Việt Minh.
 However, the United States was preoccupied with the Korean War.
 The US sent de Lattre some transport planes and trucks and other equipment: a "significant contribution" but "scarcely enough to turn the tide for France" in Vietnam.

+He was highly regarded by both his French subordinates and Việt Minh adversaries and has been described as the "Gallic version of [General Douglas] MacArthur – handsome, stylish, sometimes charming, yet egocentric to the point of megalomania" and "brilliant and vain" and "flamboyant".